Perspective - Managers' views

 The electrification of small planes is an exciting development, but it won’t be anywhere near enough to offset aviation’s hefty carbon footprint.

 Air travel has been a hot topic for climate change investors recently and decarbonising aviation will be crucial to the global effort to curb climate change.
-To date it has looked a daunting task.
 Existing jet fuel - kerosene - is 60 times more energy-dense than even the latest generation of batteries.
 The leaps and bounds made in electrified cars in recent years means electrified flight does look plausible, but hybridisation rather than fully electric planes is more likely at this stage, with a small initial impact.

 In order to meet industry carbon targets therefore, a dramatic acceleration in fuel efficiency savings is required for the industry to avoid a large carbon bill.
 The disruption this may cause to short-haul air transport infrastructure within the next decade could be sizeable.
 Companies at the forefront of the industry’s use of light weight materials and those that can potentially improve propulsion fuel efficiency savings should benefit.